lyrahgames/gnome-extension-glasa/README.md

     make prefs

+On Wayland, you can test the extension on a virtual desktop.

+    make test

 The following command will create a compressed ZIP file for the distribution on GNOME extensions' website.

     make pack

 ## Notes

-- This repository is based on the soure code from [eye by azathoth](https://extensions.gnome.org/extension/213/eye/).
+- This repository started with the soure code from [eye by azathoth](https://extensions.gnome.org/extension/213/eye/).
 - A non-comic and more advanced alternative is given by [Eye and Mouse Extended on GitHub](https://github.com/alexeylovchikov/eye-extended-shell-extension) and [Eye and Mouse Extended on GNOME Extension Hub](https://extensions.gnome.org/extension/3139/eye-extended/).

 ## Contact and Contributing

 If you have any questions or comments regarding `glasa`, please don't hesitate to reach out at lyrahgames@mailbox.org.
 If you come across any bugs, encounter issues, or miss some neat features, please make use of the GitHub issue tracking page or send a pull request.
+When contributing with a pull request, please have a look at the commented source code and try to follow the formatting and style seen there.

 ## Copyright and License